In this article:

 DDR4 memory remains the most commonly used RAM, offering various types and speeds.
 These memory sticks typically operate at speeds of 2,400MHz or higher.
 For optimal performance, higher-clocked RAM ranging from 3,200MHz up to 5,000MHz is available, which is particularly beneficial for gamers and GPU over clockers.
 The RAM’s MHz rating directly correlates to its speed.

-Another important type of RAM is VRAM (Video Random Access Memory), primarily utilised in graphics cards for processing graphical data during activities like gaming and photo editing.
+Another important type of RAM is VRAM (Video Random Access Memory), primarily utilized in graphics cards for processing graphical data during activities like gaming and photo editing.
 VRAM, often in the form of GDDR (Graphics Double Data Rate), provides even faster performance than standard memory.
 The latest generation, GDDR6, achieves an impressive data rate of 16 Gbps.

 DRAM vs SRAM